xn0px90/awesome-qubes-os/README.md

 - [ Opensnitch Nodes](https://forum.qubes-os.org/t/an-opensnitch-nodes-implementation-to-filter-outbound-traffic-from-multiple-qubes/29369) -A node is a daemon running on a machine.
 You can install the daemon on multiple machines, and manage them from the server
 - [Qubes sync git repositories with dom0](https://codeberg.org/brunoschroeder/qubes-git-syncer) - This solution is intended have git repos easily in sync with dom0.
 - [Salt (management software)](https://www.qubes-os.org/doc/salt/) - Salt allows administrators to easily configure their systems.
+- [Salt Beginner's Guide](https://forum.qubes-os.org/t/qubes-salt-beginners-guide/20126) - Guide for beginners who enjoy an hands-on introduction with examples.
+- [qubes-mgmt-salt-dom0-qvm](https://github.com/QubesOS/qubes-mgmt-salt-dom0-qvm#readme) - Salt can manage many Qubes settings via the qvm state module.
+- [Virtual Machine Formulae](https://www.qubes-os.org/doc/salt/#virtual-machine-formulae) - Salt allows administrators to easily configure their systems.
+In this guide we will show how it is set up and how you can modify it for your own purpose.
 - [qvm-firewall](https://dev.qubes-os.org/projects/core-admin-client/en/latest/manpages/qvm-firewall.html) - Manage VM outbound firewall.
 - [Qubes Admin python modules](https://dev.qubes-os.org/projects/core-admin-client/en/latest/py-modindex.html) - Python Module Index
 - [Qubes network dom0 display](https://forum.qubes-os.org/t/simple-qubes-os-qubes-network-display/26031) - a simple script to run in dom0 (easy to audit) that will output a hierarchy tree of netvm and their qubes.